rahul-gharat/dronahq-docs/docs/reference/controls/custom-control.md

   <figcaption align="center"><i>Add Custom Event</i></figcaption>
 </figure>

+### Trigger Custom Event

-For triggering any event, you should call `CI.triggerAction("event_name");` , where `event_name` should be the friendly name you provided when adding the event.
+For triggering any custom event of your control, you should call `CI.triggerAction("event_name");` , where `event_name` should be the friendly name you provided when adding the event.
 For example, you can have custom event named - `on_change` to call whenever user is inputting data to any Input control in your Custom Control using `CI.triggerAction("on_change");` method call.

 <figure>